 How to apply

-We are keen to receive applications from anyone who believes that they have the ability to complete a PhD (or MPhil) that fits within the research interests of the Cultural, Communication and Computing Research Institute.
+We are keen to receive applications from anyone who believes that they have the ability to complete a PhD or MPhil that fits within the research interests of the Culture & Creativity Research Institute.

 Submitting an application

-We encourage all prospective students to browse through the staff section of the site in order to identify a potential academic supervisor.
+We encourage prospective students to browse the staff section of the site to identify a potential academic supervisor.

-- A fully-completed application form with precise details of your previous qualifications and place of study
+- A completed application form with precise details of your previous qualifications and place of study

 - Details of your source of funding, and copies of any financial support letters